WHAT IS THE MINIMUM WAGE IN FLORIDA?

 • degree of control the employer has over the contractor

 Consult with one of our lawyers to see if you’ve been wrongly categorized as an independent contractor.
 Contact the team who knows.
-The initial consultation is free.
+The initial case evaluation is free.

 Overtime and Inside Salespersons

 This is one of the largest areas of misclassification we see.
 Many employers consider all salespeople as exempt from the Fair Labor Standards Act.
 This is a mistake.
-For an inside salesperson to be exempt, they must work in retail and derive at least 50% of their pay from commission, and they must earn at least 1.5 times the federal minimum wage (not the state if it is different).
+For an inside salesperson to be exempt, they must work in retail and derive at least 50% of their pay from commission, and they must earn at least 1.5 times the federal minimum wage.

-If you are an inside salesperson who works over 40 hours, you are not receiving overtime, and your salary is not comprised of at least 50% commission, you may have a claim.
-Contact us today to find out.
-The initial consultation is free.
+If you are an inside salesperson who works over 40 hours, you are not receiving overtime, and your salary is not comprised of at least 50% commission, you may have a claim

 Internships are Not Free Labor